gcassel/Modular-Organizing-Terminology/terms/form.md

-A form is an identifiable and reasonably stable [relationship](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/relationship.md) of [elements](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md) within a specific [context](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/context.md).
+A form is an [element](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md) which *[emerges](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/emergence.md) from* the *[relationships](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/relationship.md)* between *other* elements.

+This basic term can be applied to the vast majority of *perceived* elements.

 --*Note: "Structure" is a closely related term.
 However, a structure is most accurately described as a (common) [type](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/type.md) of form.
 "Structure" will receive its own entry.*--